It’s no secret that Amazon already offers some of the lowest prices on just about everything.

 In today’s post, I wanted to talk about the many legitimate cashback websites and credit cards that will essentially give you cashback just for shopping as you normally would.

-How to Get Amazon Cash Back
+How to Get Amazon Cash Back on Purchases

 Let me just put it out there: Swagbucks is awesome.
 I promote them so much on this website because I feel it’s one of the best ways to make a few extra bucks every month doing very little work.
 No, you won’t get rich, but I make about $200~ a month doing surveys only.
 It really adds up.